kpoduska/PoduskaLab/content/pages/3research.md

 <!--Read about <a href ="https://kpoduska.github.io/PoduskaLab/pages/publications.html">our recent findings, including press releases</a>.-->

 <h2> The Group</h2>
 <a href ="group.html"> My research team</a> includes chemists, physicists, earth scientists, engineers, archaeologists, and mathematicians.
-See what <a href ="alumni.html">past group members</a> have gone on to do. <p>
+See what <a href ="alumni.html">past group members</a> have gone on to do.
+Our <a href="https://osf.io/f7wty/">private group wiki</a> is hosted on Open Science Framework (restricted access). <p>

 <!--<h2> Lab Tour </h2>